Authentication & Access Control¶

 License vs Git Tokens

-License tokens do not carry user identity and are not subject to domain scope checks.
-Use Git tokens when you need per-user access control and scope restrictions.
+License tokens do not carry user identity and are not subject to authorized domain checks.
+Use Git tokens when you need per-user access control and authorized domain restrictions.

 IP Whitelist¶